Philosophy of Healthcare

-Man is a complex being with physical, emotional, spiritual and psychosocial needs.
-This complexity requires man to choose health care responsibly.
+Humans are complex beings with physical, emotional, spiritual and psychosocial needs.
+This complexity requires all of us to choose health care responsibly.

-Man is capable of change regardless of the restrictions imposed by environmental and/or genetic influences.
-The capacity for change allows man to reach beyond basic physical needs.
+Humans are capable of change regardless of the restrictions imposed by environmental and/or genetic influences.
+The capacity for change allows us to reach beyond basic physical needs.

 Beliefs About Health and Wellness

 Health and wellness are dynamic states.
 Rather than being the absence of disease, wellness is functioning at the highest level of a person’s being.
-Man is driven by human needs to reach the highest level on the health/wellness continuum.
+Human beings are driven to reach the highest level on the health/wellness continuum.

 Beliefs About Learning and Nursing Education